Me in the dye garden, late Summer 2025.

 I have a first in BA Fashion Design from Batley School of Art and an MA in Textile Design from Bath Spa University.
 I researched and developed my brand of naturally dyed, British wool knitwear during my MA and launched the brand in September 2018 via a Crowdfunder campaign.
 This enabled me to raise the funds to build my dye garden, move into a studio, and invest in my first batch of local wool.

 In 2023 I achieved a Level 2 Qualification in Practical Horticulture (RHS), and I became a published author.
-My book Dyeing Yarn Naturally is available to buy now from my shop or all good booksellers.
+My book Dyeing Yarn Naturally is available to buy from my shop or all good booksellers.

 If you want to see what I get up to day-to-day, follow me on Instagram.
+I have an account for textile work and an account for gardening!

 Other things I do: